 The Ossuary

-To reach this very old section of the catacombs, we walked for a few hours and then suddenly we started to observe scattered bones on the ground.
-This area was my favorite and there were multiple stairs we had to descend and side tunnels and secret rooms stacked with layers of bones and skulls that were dozens of feet deep.
-I thought that it might be creepy to be among so many of the dead, but I was surprised that it wasn’t.
-Instead, it was peaceful and instead of fear, I felt a kind of connection to these people that walked the earth before me, and I was fascinated by the stories they could tell if they were alive today.
+To reach this centuries-old section, we walked for hours, and then, suddenly, scattered bones began to appear on the ground.
+This area was my favorite part of the journey.
+We descended multiple sets of stairs, and side tunnels opened into hidden rooms stacked with layers of bones and skulls, some piled dozens of feet deep.
+Though I’d thought it might feel eerie to be among so many of the dead, I was surprised by the sense of peace instead.
+Rather than fear, I felt a quiet connection to these people who had once walked the earth.
+I was captivated, wondering about the lives they’d lived and the stories they might tell if they were alive today.

 Dan climbing through a tunnel stacked with bones and skulls to get to the wall of skeletons